mlcommons/ck/docs/mlperf-education-workgroup.md

 in a reproducible way twice a year.

-The goal of this open education workgroup is to develop an MLPerf educational toolkit based on portable workflows with a human-friendly interface to make it easier for newcomers to start using MLPerf benchmarks, and lower the barrier of entry for their submissions.
+The goal of this open education workgroup is to develop an MLPerf educational toolkit based on portable workflows with plug&play ML components to help newcomers start using MLPerf benchmarks and automatically plug in their own ML tasks, models, data sets, engines, software and hardware.

-Another goal is to use this toolkit to learn with the community how to modularize complex ML and AI Systems, make it easier to plug in their own ML tasks, models, data sets, engines, software and hardware and support collaborative and reproducible research.
+Another goal is to use this toolkit to help students, researchers and engineers participate in crowd-benchmarking and crowd-exploration of the design space tradeoffs (accuracy, latency, throughput, energy, size, etc.) of their ML Systems from the cloud to the edge using the mature MLPerf methodology while automating the submission of their Pareto-efficient configurations to the open division of the MLPerf inference benchmark.

-The last but not the least goal is to help students, researchers, engineers and any volunteer participate in crowd-benchmarking and crowd-exploration of the design space tradeoffs (accuracy, latency, throughput, power, size, etc.) of diverse ML Systems from the cloud to the edge using the mature MLPerf methodology while automating the submission of their Pareto-efficient results to the open division of the MLPerf inference benchmark.
+The final goal is to help end-users reproduce MLPerf results and deploy the most suitable ML/SW/HW stacks in production based on their requirements and constraints.

 ## Technology